This chapter has been edited as of 5/8/2017. Plot holes have been removed, words have been replaced, and the chapter in general has been improved.

 Frowning, Harry walked over to the captive batarian, and with a whispered legilimens, regained access to the alien's mind.
 Looking through the rest of the cache of information, Harry discovered a device called an omni-tool, as well as information on the batarian's employers, their purpose, and the layout of the ship.

-This was especially useful, considering that this specific batarian, the captain of this ship, was given a frigate-weight ship by the Batarian Hegemony for special assignments, including piracy, political assassination, and completely deniable slavery, due to the poor state of the batarian economy, and its need for cheap or free labor.
+This was especially useful, considering that this specific batarian, the captain of this ship, was given a frigate-weight ship by the Batarian Hegemony for special assignments.
+Those 'assignments' including piracy, political assassination, and completely deniable slavery.
+Harry frowned.
+The batarian Hegemony was built on the backs of slaves.

 Harry furrowed his brow.
 This batarian was a prime example of the word 'scum'.
 Quickly stealing the being's omni-tool, he navigated to the 'factory reset' setting, before he reconsidered.
 With a devious smile, Harry typed in the batarian's passwords, stealing everything he owned.